cdancette/cdancette.github.io-old/index.md

 Hi!
 I am a french computer science student, enrolled in Ecole Centrale Paris, France, and Georgia Institute of Technology, USA.

+I'm currently at Georgia Tech, for the last semester of my Computer Science MS.

-I'm currently doing my master internship at the [Cognitive Machine Learning team](http://www.lscp.net/persons/dupoux/bootphon/index.html) at Ecole Normale Supérieure, in Paris, as a machine learning research intern.
+I was previously intern at the [Cognitive Machine Learning team](http://www.lscp.net/persons/dupoux/bootphon/index.html) at Ecole Normale Supérieure, in Paris, as a machine learning research intern.

-I'm very interested in machine learning and deep learning, more specifically for robotics, computer vision, and speech processing.
+I'm very interested in machine learning and deep learning, more specifically for robotics, computer vision, and speech processing, and its application for AI research.

 ## Education

 **Master Student, Georgia Tech**
-I'm enrolled in a Computer Science master at Georgia Tech, with specialization in machine learning.
+I'm enrolled in a Computer Science master at Georgia Tech, with specialization in machine learning and interactive intelligence.

 **Engineering student, Ecole Centrale Paris**
-I studied engineering and computer science at Ecole Centrale Paris
+I studied Engineering and Computer Science at Ecole Centrale Paris

 ## Internships and projects

 **Research Internship, CoML, Spring 2018**
-I'm currently intern at the [CoML team](http://www.lscp.net/persons/dupoux/bootphon/index.html) in Paris.
-I'm working on unsupervised machine learning for words and phoneme discovery in speech data.
+I interned for 6 months at the [CoML team](http://www.lscp.net/persons/dupoux/bootphon/index.html), a research lab in École Normale Supérieure in Paris.
+I worked on unsupervised machine learning for words and phoneme discovery in speech data.

 **Deep learning for optical flow estimation, Fall 2017**